stark/Color-Scripts/README.md

 #Color-Scripts

-Some Color scripts created by various people that was scattered around the web now kept in one place for everyone's convenience :-)
+Some Color scripts created by various people that was scattered around the web now :q kept in one place for everyone's convenience :-)

 You will find screenshots in the directory named `preview`